Who qualifies for our Veteran and Military cruise discounts on cruises to Alaska?

 3. Halibut Fishing

 You can do this in almost any port.
-It’s expensive, but you will catch fish, lots of it.
+It’s expensive, but you will catch fish — lots of it.
+And they’ll pack it up and ship it home, so you’ll have a freezer full of halibut for months.

-4. Bus Tour through Denali
+4. Bus Tour through Denali — What’s a cruise tour?

 5. Helicopter Tour

-The helicopters that do these tours are glass-bottomed, so it feels like the ground is falling out from under you when you ascend.
-Freaky!
+A helicopter ride and landing on a glacier!
+The helicopters on these tours are glass-bottomed, so it feels like the ground is falling out from under you when you ascend.
 Your stomach will drop.
 The view will be unlike anything you’ve seen before.
+Well worth the splurge.

-6. ZIPLINE!
+6. ZipLine!

 7. Hiking